Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
-So we've posted an 11% organic growth in Q1, and more than half – but the two-thirds of that is non-export.
+So we posted 11% organic growth in Q1, and more than half – let's say two-thirds of that is non-export.
 Too often we focus on the export part of the business.
-But, let's say, the third of it is export and two-thirds of it is the rest of the world.
-We're making a lot of investments there over the past couple of years, so we think the export growth will continue for us.
-If your question is around the full year, so we're calling 6% to 7% for the full year or we posted almost the 12% for Q1.
-So, we don't expect that the 12% to continue throughout the year.
+But, let's say a third of it is export and two-thirds of it is the rest of the world.
+You know we're making a lot of investments there over the past couple years, so we think the export growth will continue for us.
+If your question is around the full year, so we're calling 6% to 7% for the full year – or we posted almost the 12% for Q1.

-To break it down, we mentioned in the release that Canada had a big quarter, but it does vary from quarter-to-quarter, somewhat lumpiness to which businesses or which regions might drive it.
+So we don't expect that the 12% to continue throughout the year.
+To break it down, we mentioned in the release that Canada had a big quarter, but it does vary from quarter to quarter, somewhat lumpy as to which businesses or which regions might drive it.
 I think the best way to think about it is that we do think that we're taking our number up on the full year.
-I think we started the year with 4% to 5% for international to grow and now, we're calling 6% to 7%.
+I think we started the year with 4% to 5% for international to grow and now we're calling 6% to 7%.

 Megan Cody - UBS Securities LLC

-Okay.
-Great.
+Okay, great.
 Thank you very much.

 Operator